rspec/rspec-rails/README.markdown

 ## Backwards compatibility

-None.
-This is a rewrite of the rspec-rails extension designed to work with rails-3.x and rspec-2.x.
+This is a complete rewrite of the rspec-rails extension designed to work with rails-3.x and rspec-2.x.
 It will not work with older versions of either rspec or rails.
+Many of the APIs from rspec-rails-1 have been carried forward, however, so upgrading an app from rspec-1/rails-2, while not pain-free, should not send you to the doctor with a migraine.

 ## Install